TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 Request Handling
 ================

-TYPO3 CMS has implemented `PSR-15`_ for handling incoming HTTP Requests.
-The implementation within TYPO3 is often called "Middlewares", as PSR-15 consists of two Interfaces where one is called Middleware.
+TYPO3 CMS has implemented `PSR-15`_ for handling incoming HTTP requests.
+The implementation within TYPO3 is often called "Middlewares", as PSR-15 consists of two interfaces where one is called :php:`Middleware`.

 .. _request-handling-basic-concept:

 Basic concept
 =============

-The most important information are available at https://www.php-fig.org/psr/psr-15/ and https://www.php-fig.org/psr/psr-15/meta/ where the standard itself is explained.
+The most important information is available at https://www.php-fig.org/psr/psr-15/ and https://www.php-fig.org/psr/psr-15/meta/ where the standard itself is explained.

-The idea is to use `PSR-7`_ Request and Response as a base, and wrap the execution of application using PSR-15.
+The idea is to use `PSR-7`_ :php:`Request` and :php:`Response` as a base, and wrap the execution of the application using PSR-15.
 PSR-15 will receive the incoming request and return the created response.
-Within PSR-15 multiple Request Handlers and Middlewares can be executed.
+Within PSR-15 multiple request handlers and middlewares can be executed.
 Each of them can adjust the request and response.

 .. _request-handling-typo3-implementation: